RandomSearch18/a-level-project/docs/readme.md

 - If `lanes=*` is above or equal to 2, we should add a large penalty, as it would feel dangerous to walk along a road with multiple lanes of car traffic
 - `shoulder=yes` (or another truthy value) suggests that the road might be a bit easier and safer to walk along
   - e.g. Part of the A22 through East Grinstead is tagged as `shoulder=yes` and `sidewalk=no`

+###### Tags for nodes encountered along a path or road

+Nodes can sometimes contribute a nonzero weight value, if they present a hazard, restriction, or inconvenience to pedestrians.

+- `obstacle=vegetation` should be treated as is on ways

 ###### Tags for names and references